Adan944/Adan944/README.md

 - 👋 Hi, I’m @Adan944
 - 👀 I’m interested in programming, mainly web development.
-- 🌱 I’m currently learning at the University of John Von Neumann in Hungary (Software Information Technology).
+- 🌱 I’m currently learning at the John von Neumann University in Hungary (Software Information Technology).
 <!--- - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 --->